-Dealing With Domestic Violence In The Family Law Context
+California Domestic Violence And Protective Orders In The Family Law Context

 Domestic violence causes lasting harm and tears apart marriages and families.
-Maggio Law believes that domestic violence must be dealt with promptly and decisively to protect all affected family members.
+At Maggio Law, our team believes that domestic violence must be dealt with promptly and decisively to protect all affected family members.

 If you have experienced abuse or threats, or you are concerned about your own safety or your children, do not wait to get help.
 Call us immediately at 949-227-3001 for assistance.
-We provide a free consultation.
 Our legal team can help with restraining orders and other legal support you need to escape from an abusive relationship or dangerous situation.

 We also represent men or women accused of family violence amid divorce and custody proceedings.
 We know that these allegations can influence parental rights.